 An introduction to health economics: how should we finance and organize our health care systems

-How should we pay for health care?
-How much capacity do we need?
-Which is the inter-relationship between income and health?
-In this course you will learn how the tools of health economics can be used to understand the health and welfare implications of how our health care systems are funded and organized.
+This course shows how the tools of health economics can be used to understand the health and welfare implications of how our health care systems are funded and organized.

 An introduction to health economics: how should we finance and organize our health care systems